The Department of Pediatric Surgery at Miami Children’s Hospital is renowned for its surgical outcomes and innovative procedures.

 Our pediatric surgical team has applied an innovative surgical treatment to correct this condition, with numerous benefits to young patients.
 Using minimally invasive surgical procedures, a stainless steel bar is implanted to reshape the patient's sunken chest.
 This bar supports the chest until the child's body has molded to a more normal position, a process that takes approximately two years in most cases.

-Click here to meet Jason, one of our pectus excavatum success stories.
+Click here to meet Jason, one of our pectus excavatum surgery success stories.

 Pediatric Surgery Team achieves excellent appendectomy outcomes

-A recent study of pediatric appendectomy patients showed that Miami Children's Hospital had some of the best outcomes of any children's or community hospital in the United States.
+A recent study of pediatric surgery for appendicitis showed that Miami Children's Hospital had some of the best outcomes of any children's or community hospital in the United States.
 MCH had an extremely accurate ruptured appendix diagnosis rate due to a greater use of ultrasound, CT scans and x-rays before performing surgery.
 The study by the Child Health Corporation of America (CHCA) also indicated that MCH had a lower rate of appendix rupture than three-fourths of all surveyed hospitals.

-Analyzing hospital stays, the CHCA study reported that patients at MCH spent less time than average in the operating room and recovery room, as 30 percent of the hospital's appendectomies were performed by laparoscopy.
+Analyzing hospital stays, the CHCA study reported that patients at MCH spent less time than average in the operating room and recovery room after appendicitis surgery, as 30 percent of the hospital's appendectomies were performed by laparoscopy.
 MCH patients also had shorter hospital stays for both ruptured and non-ruptured appendixes, a very low readmission rate of just 1.3 percent.

 For more information or to make an appointment with an MCH pediatric surgeon, contact the Department of Pediatric Surgery at 305-662-8320.